-Materiality £13.8m (FY22: £13.5m) Basis for determining materiality 2% of net assets (FY22: 2%) Rationale for the benchmark applied NGG Finance plc holds listed debt and as such, the bond holders monitor the company's net current assets value, as well as the solvency (net assets value) to ensure that it has the ability to pay the bonds as and when they become due.
+Materiality £11.0m (2023: £13.8m) Basis for determining materiality 2% of net assets (2023: 2% of net assets) Rationale for the benchmark applied NGG Finance plc holds listed debt and as such, the bond holders monitor the Company's net current assets value, as well as the solvency (net assets value) to ensure that it has the ability to pay the bonds as and when they become due.
 Therefore, we have determined materiality based on net assets as this is the key metric used by the bond holders and investors when assessing the entity's financial position.
-As the company is non-trading, operates primarily as a holding company for the Group's trading entities and is not profit-oriented, we believe that the net asset position is the most appropriate benchmark to use.
+As the Company is non-trading, operating primarily as a holding company for the Group's trading entities and is not profit-oriented, we concluded that the net asset position is the most appropriate benchmark to use.